 This is because even if you have your uterus and ovaries removed, there might still be microscopic amounts of the disease present (although the chance of recurrence in this instance is very low, at less than 5%).
 Plus, there’s always a risk that surgery will cause scarring, which can lead to other problems.

-Having any kind of surgery can be a scary decision to make.
-Thankfully, there are endometriosis support groups and organizations all over the world that can offer you advice, such as Endometriosis Association, which is available globally, Endometriosis Foundation of America, and Endometriosis UK.
+Having any kind of procedure like this can be a scary decision to make, so it’s natural to spend a considerable amount of time deciding whether it’s worth getting endometriosis surgery.
+The only person that can answer that is you, but thankfully, there are endometriosis support groups and organizations all over the world that can offer you advice.
+These include Endometriosis Association, which is available globally, Endometriosis Foundation of America, and Endometriosis UK.
+Your doctor will also be able to answer all of your questions.
 Whether surgery is right for you is a hugely personal decision, but know that there are options out there besides simply putting up with your pain.

-If you believe you might have endometriosis but haven’t yet received a diagnosis, try tracking your symptoms with an app like Flo and make sure to schedule an appointment with a health care provider.
-That’s the first step to easing and managing your symptoms, because you shouldn’t have to just live with it.
+If you believe you might have endometriosis but haven’t yet received a diagnosis, try tracking your symptoms with an app like Flo.
+Keeping a log of your symptoms can be helpful when you speak to your doctor.
+That’s the first step to easing and managing your symptoms because you shouldn’t have to just live with them.